Short on time? Here’s the best password manager for 2020:

 I’ve tested all the password managers around the web for security, value, usability, and additional features to find the best password managers for 2020.

-- 2. LastPass — Good free plan with high-quality extras on paid plan.
+- 3.🥉 LastPass — Good free plan, advanced security on paid plan.

-- 4. RememBear — Very intuitive with fun and simple interface.
+- 5. RememBear — Very intuitive with fun + beginner-friendly interface.

 - Security.
 I analyzed the encryption settings that protect each password manager — 256-bit AES encryption is standard for this list.
 I also looked for unique features like two-factor authentication (2FA) and zero-knowledge protocols — this way, even the company behind my password manager won’t be able to access my information.